kr4g/AlloGen/README.md

 ## The Topoi of **AlloGen**

-The world of AlloGen encompasses many distinct but interconnected kingdoms and landscapes implemented as a collection of interlinked Python modules.
+The world of AlloGen encompasses many distinct but interconnected kingdoms and landscapes implemented as a collection of interlinked Python modules, coding notebooks, Max project files, Max4Live devices, and command line applications.

 *Coming soon...*